Wedding of Frederik, Crown Prince of Denmark, and Mary Donaldson: Titles upon marriage

-Upon her marriage, Mary embraced the title of her husband and became the Her Royal Highness The Crown Princess of Denmark.
-Should Frederik eventually ascend to the Danish throne, as expected, Mary would automatically become the Queen consort of Denmark.
+Upon her marriage, Mary assumed the title of her husband and became Her Royal Highness the Crown Princess of Denmark.
+With Frederik's accession to the Danish throne in 2024, Mary automatically became the queen consort of Denmark.
 She was also honoured with the Order of the Elephant, and her father John Donaldson with the grand cross of the Order of the Dannebrog.
 In accordance with the statutes of the Danish Royal Orders, both of them were granted a personal coat of arms.

 On 29 April 2008, Frederik and Mary were also created the Count and the Countess of Monpezat.